 Southern Wesleyan University endeavors to create an environment in which all members of the community are treated with the dignity and respect inherent in their position as creatures made in the image of God.
 Not only is gender discrimination a violation of federal law; it is contrary to principles of Christian conduct.
-Consequently, it is the policy of Southern Wesleyan University that discrimination against individuals on the basis of gender is unacceptable behavior and will not be tolerated.
-In compliance with Title IX of the Educational Amendments of 1972, Southern Wesleyan University does not discriminate in any of its practices, policies, or procedures on the basis of gender.
+Consequently, it is the policy of Southern Wesleyan University that discrimination against individuals based on gender is unacceptable behavior and will not be tolerated.
+In compliance with Title IX of the Educational Amendments of 1972, Southern Wesleyan University does not discriminate in any of its practices, policies, or procedures based on gender.